pkardas/notes/books/refactoring.md

 REPLACE PARAMETER WITH QUERY - (inverse of *Replace Query with Parameter*).
 The parameter list to a function should summarise the points of variability of that function, indicating the primary ways in which that function may behave differently.
 If a call passes in value that the function can easily determine for itself, that is a form of duplication.
 When the parameter is present, determining its value is the caller's responsibility - otherwise, that responsibility shifts to the function body.
 Usually habit should be to simplify life for callers, which implies moving responsibility to the function body.

-REPLACE QUERY WITH PARAMETER - (inverse of *Replace Parameter with Query*).You can move query to the parameter, you force caller to figure out how to provide this value.
+REPLACE QUERY WITH PARAMETER - (inverse of *Replace Parameter with Query*).
+You can move query to the parameter, you force caller to figure out how to provide this value.
 This complicates life for callers of the functions (preferably make life easier for customers).

 REMOVE SETTING METHOD - Providing a setting method indicates that a field may be changed.
 If you don't want that field to change once the object is created, do not provide a setting method (and make field immutable).
 Remove setter to to make it clear that updates make no sense after construction.